okeefm/s3g/doc/gcode_protocol.markdown

 * A closing paren that was not preceeded by an opening parenthesis is an error.

 ## Commands
-Each line must have exactly one G or M code, and 0 or more other codes.
+Each line must have at most one G or M code, and 0 or more other codes.
 Each code must be separated by whitespace.
 Codes should have a value attached to them.
 If the value contains a decimal place, it must use a period to demarcate this.
 Upper and lower case codes are accepted, but will be converted to uppercase.

 # Supported G Codes